Min8828/Google-Map-Clone/README.md

-# Google-Map-Clone ( learned from Web Dev Simplified )
+# Google-Map-Clone
-Implement a website similar to Google Map navigation function by using Mapbox GLJS API
+* Implement a website similar to Google Map navigation function by using Mapbox GLJS API
+* learned from Web Dev Simplified

 ## Website
 https://google-map-lone.netlify.app/